YeahNahCunt/CUNTS-BOT-1.0/READMe.md

 1. Add multiple alternatives/spellings such as caps etc. to command function (aliases)

 2. Fix " list index out of range " Index error for some subs when it cannot find an image
-            - make it eithe rloop to try again or print error for user to try again
+            - make it either loop to try again or print error for user to try again

+3. Fix "embed load error" **Current Focus**

-3. Add Games (8ball, question games etc.)
+4. Add Games (8ball, question games etc.)

-4. Add More SFW commands
+5. Add More SFW commands

-5. Down the line add Sripture query functions to Bible, Quran, Gurbani etc. (To cater to my server users)
+6. Down the line add Sripture query functions to Bible, Quran, Gurbani etc. (To cater to my server users)